 The elongation of the eye puts stress on its inner parts thereby inviting other maladies that used to be attributed to the scourge of old age.
 Nowadays, cataracts, retinal detachments, glaucoma and macular myopathies* are striking earlier in life, dramatically disabling millions of young people in their teens, twenties and beyond.

 [*What do these words mean?
 A cataract is a clouding of the crystalline lens inside the eye and, although surgically correctable, it is the principal cause of blindness in the world.
 A retinal detachment is an emergency situation in which the retina pulls away from its normal position and, if untreated, risks permanent vision loss.
 Glaucoma, which damages the optic nerve, is the leading cause of irreversible blindness worldwide.
-Macular myopathy describes any pathological condition to the area of the center of the retina that is associated with highly sensitive, accurate vision.]
+Macular myopathies (such as macular degeneration) describes any pathological condition to the area of the center of the retina that is associated with highly sensitive, accurate vision.]

 Considering the rise in pre-mature incidences of myopia related diseases, estimates indicate that by 2050, half the world’s population will be myopic – with up to one billion children at high risk of permanent blindness.